 If mama is healthy, then the baby is healthy!
-Pregnant women in particular need to keep this in mind and make sure to maintain a healthy diet.
-There are many hormonal changes that take place in a woman’s body and having problems with the digestive system is quite common.
+Pregnant women need to keep this in mind, and make sure to maintain a healthy diet.
+There are many hormonal changes that take place in a woman’s body, and having problems with the digestive system is quite common.
 Many pregnant women suffer from constipation, haemorrhoids, and diarrhoea.
-Having foods rich in fibre keeps these at bay or keeps it to a minimum.
+Having foods rich in fibre keeps these at bay, or keeps them to a minimum.

 Fibre is found only in plants, and it is not something that can actually be digested by the human body.
 We do not gain any nutrients from it, but it does provide an important function in the body.
-Having enough fibre in your diet ensures a healthy and well-functioning digestive system as it helps the body remove waste that could be harmful.
-Another name by which fibre is known as “roughage.”
+Having enough fibre in your diet ensures a healthy and well-functioning digestive system, as it helps the body remove waste properly.
+Another name by which fibre is known, is roughage.

-The only side effect of a diet rich in fibre is that you may fart a bit more than you usually would.
-This is because through our bodies generally cannot digest fibre, the bacteria inside the colon and intestine can digest it to an extent.
+The only side effect of a diet rich in fibre is that you may pass a bit more gas than you usually would.
+This is because, though our bodies generally cannot digest fibre, the bacteria inside the colon and intestine can digest it to an extent.

 What Are the Types of Fibre?

 There are two types of fibres: